-- Receiving gene therapy again in the future: ROCTAVIAN is a one-time treatment.
-Currently, treatment with ROCTAVIAN means you cannot receive another gene therapy for hemophilia - Hemophilia treatment registry: After treatment with ROCTAVIAN, you will be asked to enroll in a 15-year registry to help study the long-term safety of the treatment and how well it continues to work - Understanding the risks and benefits of ROCTAVIAN: While the majority of patients experience a benefit from ROCTAVIAN, the treatment response and duration may vary.
+- Receiving gene therapy again in the future: It is not yet known whether or under which conditions you may be able to repeat ROCTAVIAN treatment or use another gene therapy. - Hemophilia treatment registry: After treatment with ROCTAVIAN, you will be asked to enroll in a 15-year registry to help study the long-term safety of the treatment and how well it continues to work. - Understanding the risks and benefits of ROCTAVIAN: While the majority of patients experience a benefit from ROCTAVIAN, the treatment response and duration may vary.
 Some patients do not experience a benefit from ROCTAVIAN.
 It is not possible to predict if and how much a patient may benefit.
-After administration, your doctor will monitor your lab tests and talk to you about whether you can stop prophylaxis, whether you should start prophylaxis again, and whether and how you should treat any surgeries, procedures, injuries, or bleeds
+After administration, your doctor will monitor your lab tests and talk to you about whether you can stop prophylaxis, whether you should start prophylaxis again, and whether and how you should treat any surgeries, procedures, injuries, or bleeds.